 Risk of Injury

 They are very energetic dogs.
-When left alone, they go away and can jump from heights like a table and a chair, and can cause back injury.
+When left alone, they go away and can jump from heights like a table or a chair, which can cause back injury.

 How long can we leave our dachshund puppy?

 This depends on various things, such as a dog’s individual personality and how they were trained.
-In general, for a well-trained dachshund, the amount of time we can leave them alone depends on their age.
+The amount of time we can leave them alone depends on their age; small puppies and senior dogs are more prone to separation anxiety, so they can’t be left for long.

-If your dachshund puppy is under six months, then you can leave them for 2-3 hours because they are more inclined to have separation anxiety than adult dachshunds.
+If your dachshund puppy is under six months old, you can leave them for 2-3 hours because they are more prone to separation anxiety than adult dachshunds.

-When we think about leaving dachshund puppy home alone we need consider their fragile developing spine, if they jump from high likely to cause injury and further problems.
-For that reason, you must lock your dachshund in a room that doesn’t have any furniture, like a chair or a table.
+When we think about leaving dachshund puppy home alone, we need to consider their fragile, developing spine.
+If they jump from high, it is likely to cause injury and further problems.
+Before leaving them, you can close them in a room that is free from furniture, like a table or bench, to avoid them jumping and save their fragile back.

 How long can we let our adult dachshund?

-We can leave our adult dachshund for a long period compared to a puppy, we can leave them for 4-6 hours.
-Adult dachshunds are more emotionally mature; they can be alone for many hours without feeling stressed if they is trained well.
+We can leave our adult dachshund for a long period, compared to a puppy like for 4 to 6 hours if your dog is trained well.
+Adult dachshunds are more emotionally mature; they can be alone for many hours without feeling stressed.

 But sometimes adult dachshunds also feel anxious when they are alone.
-To avoid this, you can include interactive toys for them and puzzle toys, which keep them engaged and avoid boredom.
+To avoid this, you can include interactive toys for them and puzzle toys, which keep their mind engaged and avoid boredom.

-If your dog is able to stay alone successfully for a short period of time, then you can increase their time gradually.
+If your dog is able to stay for a few minutes like 20-30 minute of period of time, then you can increase their time gradually.

 Can I leave a dachshund puppy alone without training?

-Leaving your dachshund puppy without proper training can lead to serious consequences, like separation anxiety and destructive behaviour.
+Leaving your dachshund puppy without proper training can lead to problems like separation anxiety and destructive behaviour.

-There are many other reasons why we must avoid leaving them alone for a long time without proper training.
-They have a very small bladder, which cannot hold much urine it and potentially cause potty accidents and once your dog.
-Once your dog gets used to urinating inside house it become very difficult to train them to urinate outside.
+There are many other reasons why we must avoid leaving them alone for a long time without train them for some time.
+They have a very small bladder, which cannot hold much urine it and potentially cause potty accidents, and once your dog gets used to urinating inside the house, it becomes very difficult to train them to urinate outside.
 And dachshunds are very energetic dogs.
 When you leave them alone, they can jump from furniture and injure their fragile back.

 Here are some potential problems when we leave our dachshund alone without training them.